aws-samples/aws-hpc-tutorials/content/09-hpc-kubernetes/_index.md

 {{% /notice %}}
 -->

-In this lab, you are introduced to deploying and using a container orchestrator such as [Kubernetes](https://kubernetes.io/) for running HPC applications.
+In this lab, you depoy and use a container orchestrator such as [Kubernetes](https://kubernetes.io/) for running HPC applications.
 You will run a high-performance application for molecular dynamics, [GROMACS](https://www.gromacs.org/), that reads and writes data from/to a managed Lustre parallel file system, [Amazon FSx for Lustre](https://aws.amazon.com/fsx/lustre/).

 The deployment of Kubernetes is a challenging endeavour when done on your own.
 In the cloud, managed services simplify the installation, operation, and maintenance of Kubernetes.
 [Amazon Elastic Kubernetes Service (Amazon EKS)](https://aws.amazon.com/eks/) is a managed Kubernetes service on AWS.